 San Antonio, TX

-Approximately 4,800 attendees from around the globe participated in the 32nd annual meeting of the Associated Professional Sleep Societies, held in Baltimore, MD.
-SLEEP 2018 boasted multiple sold-out Postgraduate Courses, over 1,000 abstract presentations, more than 90 in-depth sessions, and over 115 exhibiting companies.
+Approximately 5,000 attendees from around the globe participated in the 33rd annual meeting of the Associated Professional Sleep Societies, held in San Antonio, TX.
+SLEEP 2019 boasted multiple sold-out Postgraduate Courses, over 1,000 abstract presentations, more than 90 in-depth sessions, and over 115 exhibiting companies.

-A major highlight of the event was the Keynote Address by Dr. Eve Van Cauter, “The Cross-Talk Between Sleep and Circadian Clocks: Mechanisms and Health Implications”.
-This set the tone for the rest of the meeting which, attendees say, provided thoughtful and passionate discussions on a mix of clinical and basic science.
+A major highlight of the event was the Keynote Address by Amita Sehgal, PhD “Using Small Animal Models to Determine How and Why We Sleep”.
+This was only the beginning of the robust schedule of events the meeting had to offer.
+Attendees say they uncovered thoughtful and passionate discussions on a mix of clinical and basic science.
 Sessions throughout the event proved to be both inspirational and informational, thanks to the many excellent speakers.

-We hope you will join us for SLEEP 2019 in San Antonio, TX from June 8 – 12 and help us create even more memorable experiences!
+We hope you will join us for SLEEP 2020 in Philadelphia, PA from June 13 – 17 and help us create even more memorable experiences!